Configuration

 OneWirePIO

-A OneWirePIO describes a onewire programmable I/O pin.
+describes a 1-Wire programmable I/O pin.

 OneWirePIO:

-host: example.computer
+host: 'example.computer'

-path: /29.7D6913000000/PIO.0
+path: '/29.7D6913000000/PIO.0'

 invert: false

-The example describes a PIO.0 at device address 29.7D6913000000 via the onewire server on example.computer.
+The example describes a PIO.0

 - Arguments: